-As we head into spring it's the perfect time to wake yourself up with a weekend of yoga and adventure - doing as much or as little as you like.
+As we head into summer it's the perfect time to get outdoors and throw yourslef into your yoga practice with a weekend of yoga and adventure - doing as much or as little as you like.
 We're based on the shores of Rydal Water in the southern Lake District.
 Staying in the beautiful 17th century Nab Cottage looking out across Rydal Water in South Lakes.
 The yoga is run in a beautifully converted barn witha wood floor and heated up to a nice toasty temperature by the huge log burner.

 Cosy and comfortable twin or double rooms are all individually furnished.
 Delicious vegetarian food is prepared on-site using all fresh and, if possible, local ingredients.
 To relax, there is a hot tub overlooking Rydal Water and a sauna as well as cosy open fires in the living room and lots of hidden corners in the garden where you can wrap up in a blanket and read your book or sit by a fire on a star lit evening.

 Each day starts with yoga - you can choose between Mysore style self practice for those who want to take their practice that little bit further or a led class for those who prefer their practice to be teacher led.

 The days vary but on both days there will be the opportunity to go rock climbing with Mike, my rock climbing instructor.
 Come along as a complete beginner or to improve your existing skills.
 Mike is very skilled, relaxed and patient and has all the equipment that you will need.